infinum/dotnet-handbook/Data storage/Cloud storage.md

 TableEndpoint=http://127.0.0.1:10001/devstoreaccount1;
 ```

 This connection string can be used to connect to Blob, Queue and Table storages.
 If you want to see what data you added to your local storage, we recommend using [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/#features).
+This tool can also be used to connect to other storage accounts.

 ### Azure Blob Storage